Jose-cod7/Jose-cod7/README.md

 #### Junior web developer

 I'm José Arriaga from México.
-I really enjoy learning languages and frameworks like React and I'm also learning Vue.js.
-But I'm a backend guy, I like optimizing code performance and dealing with data, I felt like the logic flow of the backend is easy to me.
+Iḿ a junior fullstack developerI really enjoy learning languages and frameworks like React and I'm also learning Vue.js.
+But I'm a backend guy, I like optimizing code performance and dealing with data.

 Skills: REACT / JS / HTML / CSS / NODE.JS